certainty/certainty.github.io/me.md

 Hi There!

-I am David Krentzlin located in Germany and I am passionate about computer science.
+I am David Krentzlin, located in Germany and passionate about computer science.

 Having learned Lisp/Scheme very early on in my career I went on to study among other things Ruby, Prolog, Haskell and lately Elixir.